 The Melancholy of Haruhi Suzumiya Second Season

 The 14 episodes in this set were produced for the 2009 re-airing of The Melancholy of Haruhi Suzumiya in Japan.
 The first episode in this set is “Bamboo Leaf Rhapsody,” which sees Mikuru taking Kyon back in time three years to help a younger Haruhi with a project she’s trying to do.
 Unfortunately, Mikuru loses her time traveling device, and they must enlist the help of the Yuki of that time period.
 Of the three stories that make up the 14 episodes in this set, I thought that this was basically the best one.

 The final five episodes are all five parts of “The Sigh of Haruhi Suzumiya.”
-This tells the story of how to SOS Brigade made the film that was shown at the school cultural festival; the film itself was seen in the series as “The Adventures of Mikuru Asahina Episode 00.”
+This tells the story of how to SOS Brigade made the film that was shown at the school cultural festival.
+The film itself was seen in the series as “The Adventures of Mikuru Asahina Episode 00.”
 After plodding through “Endless Eight,” this was a nice change of pace.
-And since it tied in other episodes I had already seen, this made for an enjoyable viewing experience.
+And since it tied in with other episodes I had already seen, this made for an enjoyable viewing experience.

 There were quite a few bonus features included in this set.
 The first disc includes the textless opening, while the second disc includes the textless ending.
 The first disc also includes the DVD credits.
 TV commercials for The Melancholy of Haruhi Suzumiya can be found on the first two discs.
 Promotional spots are on all four discs.